zachmandeville/kokako-wiki/our-projects/meowtown-2-overview.md

 # The tools we use to collaborate
 - We have a group channel on Slack
-- We are tracking issues on waffle.io: [check out our board](
+- We are tracking issues on Trello.
+[Check out our board!](https://trello.com/b/gEEFxcPP/meowtown2)

 # Other Resources
 * [How to work with our repo from your personal machine](collaborate-from-a-personal-machine)